gndrmnn/nodepool/doc/source/configuration.rst

     If it is set to True, nodepool will assume it is the only user of the OpenStack project and will attempt to clean unattached floating ips that may have leaked around restarts.

-  ``max-concurrency``
-    Maximum number of node requests that this provider is allowed to handle concurrently.
-The default, if not specified, is to have no maximum.
-Since each node request is handled by a separate thread, this can be useful for limiting the number of threads used by the nodepool-launcher daemon.

 .. _pools: